 5. Now cut out your fish template and use it to trace your fish shapes onto your colored paper.
-We used orange, yellow and red bright colors so they would pop in the aquarium.
+We used orange, yellow and red cardstock.

 6. Glue on googly eyes to your fish.

-7. Take a small piece of string.
-Tape it to the back of your fish.
+7. Take a small piece of string and tape it to the back of your fish.

-8. Now attach to the top of your cereal box.
+8. Now attach the strings to the top of your cereal box.

 Looking for more fun crafts?
 Check out some of our favorites and most popular crafts below!